There’s a common bit of advice we entrepreneurs and execs always get: worry less about the competition, and more just about growing your own business.

 But let’s look at the empirical evidence in SaaS (and some adjacent examples):

 - Twitter buys Tweetdeck.
-Did this end the market for Hootsuite or Buffer, or really anyone?
+Did this end the market for Sprout Social or Hootsuite or Buffer, or really anyone at all with scale in the social space?

 - SAP buys Ariba.
-Tradeshift and Coupa keep growing.
+Coupa and Tradeshift keep growing.
 Maybe even faster.

 The list is endless.

 And it’s not like a lot of these acquisitions failed or anything.
-In fact, most of the products on the list above have substantially grown post-acquisition.
-In turns out, once an enterprise application has hit at least $30-$40m in ARR … it’s almost impossible to kill.
+In fact, most of the products on the list above have substantially grown post-acquisition or post launch.
+It turns out, once an enterprise application has hit at least $30-$40m in ARR … it’s almost impossible to kill.
 It will still grow, the customers will still renew, etc. For years, even worst case.
-Throw some more sales resources on it, and it can accelerate, post-acquisition.
+Throw some more sales resources on it, and it can accelerate post-acquisition.

-But somehow, even though they maybe could … the acquirers almost never kill the competition, post-acquisition.
+But somehow, even though they maybe could if they really, really, really wanted to … the acquirers almost never kill the competition post-acquisition.
 Nine times out of ten, they just seem to grow the market, make the competition stronger.
 Maybe because so many SaaS categories are really natural oligopolies, not monopolies.
 More on that here.

 So if Google, Salesforce, Adobe, Oracle, whomever, buys your competitor — scratch that acquirer off your Liquidity List.